Cansiny0320/blog/blog/2021-03-20-async-detailed-explain.md

       if (value && isPromise(value)) return value.then(onFulfilled, onRejected)
       return onRejected(
         new TypeError(
-          'You may only yield a function, promise, generator, array, or object, ' + 'but the following object was passed: "' + String(ret.value) +
+          "You may only yield a function, promise, generator, array, or object, " + 'but the following object was passed: "' + String(ret.value) +
             '"',